bitrix24/b24restdocs/api-reference/bizproc/bizproc-workflow-template-delete.md

-# Deleting a Workflow Template
+# Delete Business Process Template bizproc.workflow.template.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - missing parameters or fields